the-turing-way/the-turing-way/chapters/reproducible_environments.md

 # Reproducible environments

-- *What is a computational environment?*
-- *Why is important to capture for reproducibility*
 - Ways to capture computational environments
   - Very quick runthrough with advice on **which to use for which circumstances**
-  - Making environments via conda etc **Other language equivalents?
-R can be installed via conda, most R packages are archived on CRAN**
-    - Reasons to do so
-    - How to do it
-    - [Link](https://programminghistorian.org/en/lessons/installing-python-modules-pip) to installing modules with pip
-  - *YAML files*
-    - *What are they*
-    - *Syntax/tutorials*
-    - **Are there standard structures for yaml files/how does a novice know what to include?**
-    - *Quick note on security issues?*
-    - **How to use them for reproducibility**
-      - Say can export yml from conda and create environments from them. **Other language equivalents?**
-  - *Binder*
-    - *What it is*
-    - *How to use it to capture an environments*
-    - *mybinder config files*
   - Virtual machines
     - ?
   - Images and Containers